How to Create an Awesome Online Classroom Setup (Without Breaking the Bank!)

 And remember: Just like how Rome wasn’t built in a day, your classroom will be a continual work in progress.
 Take it from someone who has rearranged her classroom more times that I can count on two hands (and two feet).
 Speaking of feet…I actually use a standing desk to teach.
 A standing desk may not be a possibility for you but if it is, you’ll want to stick around until the end of this post for some interesting tips.
 Let’s take it from the top: Lighting.

 Natural light is the best!!!
 But…let’s be real.
 Many online teaching jobs require early morning hours when there isn’t a lot of natural light (if any) to be found.
 To combat the darkness, take a common tip from photographers: make the light “bounce” from various directions.
+Photographers usually achieve this by using a reflector on the opposite side of the light source to help illuminate dark areas on the subject.
 Personally, I like to use a floor lamp with various heads.
 It’s very easy to adjust the positions of the light and most floor lamps allow you to choose from a variety of brightness levels.
 Oh, and it’s easy to move a floor lamp!
 Some online teachers also rave about photography “ring” lights that you can position right near your webcam.
 Easy peasy!
 Also, remember: there is such a thing as too much light.
 Be sure to check for glare on items such as your background and eyeglasses!

 When it came to setting up my classroom, I wanted to create a space that was versatile and interesting for my student—and cost-effective and simple for myself.
 I found that hanging an oil drip pan behind myself was a great way to create a large, magnetic surface that fulfilled all of those wishes.
 I simply hung it up with four Command Strips and it has stayed safe and secure for over a year of daily use.
 To switch up the appearance, I simply cover it with a cheap, plastic tablecloth.
 The best part of this setup is that I can toss anything magnetic up there (including reward systems!).